syffs/nuxt-gtm/README.md

 > Add Google Tag Manager (GTM) to your nuxt.js application.
 This plugins automatically sends first page and route change events to GTM.

-**Note:** google tag manager is not enabled in dev mode.
-You can set force it providing `enabled: true` option

 ## Setup
 - Add `@nuxtjs/google-tag-manager` dependency using yarn or npm to your project
 - Add `@nuxtjs/google-tag-manager` to `modules` section of `nuxt.config.js`